finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 # Roadmap

 ## Minimum Viable Product (CGS v1)
-- Fix: Cards in *Play Mode* are occasionally unnecessarily added to discard
 - Fix: No indication of when a deck is shuffled in *Play Mode*s
 - Fix: CGS appears unresponsive when loading a deck in *Play Mode*
 - Fix: Hand container does not reorient after removing a card from hand in *Play Mode*